tryggos16/kest2_windows_verkefni/README.md

 Answer: 10.11.124.70

 ### 14. Question: Click the Memory heading.
 Click the Memory heading a second time.
 What effect does this have on the columns?
+Answer: it switches between highest and lowest.

+### 15. Question: Right-click on the Memory heading, and then select Resource values > Memory > Percents.
+What affect does this have on the Memory column?
+Answer: It switches to % instead of MB.

+### 16. Question: The listed processes are divided by categories.
+What categories are listed in the name heading?
+Answer: Apps, Background processes

+### 17. Question:
+Answer: Expand, Disconnect, and Manage user accounts.

+### 18. Question: Click the Startup tab.
+Right-click a process and list the available options below.
+Answer: Disable, Open file location, Search online, Properties.

+### 19. Question: App history, What type of information can you get from this list?
+Answer: CPU time, Network, Metered network, Tile updates.

+### 20. Question: The Details tab displays process information such as process ID (PID), status, and memory utilization.
+Right-click a process and list the available options below.
+Answer: End task, End process tree, Set priority, Set affinity, Analyze wait chain, UAC virtualization, Create dump file, Open file location, Search online, Properties, and Go to service(s).

+### 21. Question: Why is it important for an administrator to understand how to work within the Task Manager?
+Answer: the task manager gives a bunch of info witch can be used to trubleshoot the computer.

 	Intel(R) Ethernet Connection (2) I218-V